-GDP Annual Growth Rate in Ecuador averaged 3.64 percent from 2000 until 2019, reaching an all time high of 10.20 percent in the second quarter of 2004 and a record low of -3.40 percent in the first quarter of 2016.
+GDP Annual Growth Rate in Ecuador averaged 3.50 percent from 2000 until 2020, reaching an all time high of 10.20 percent in the second quarter of 2004 and a record low of -3.40 percent in the first quarter of 2016.
 This page provides the latest reported value for - Ecuador GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ecuador GDP Annual Growth Rate - values, historical data and charts - was last updated on October of 2020.

-GDP Annual Growth Rate in Ecuador is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Ecuador to stand at 0.30 in 12 months time.
-In the long-term, the Ecuador GDP Annual Growth Rate is projected to trend around 0.60 percent in 2021 and 1.30 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Ecuador is expected to be -12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Ecuador to stand at 15.00 in 12 months time.
+In the long-term, the Ecuador GDP Annual Growth Rate is projected to trend around 6.50 percent in 2021 and 1.30 percent in 2022, according to our econometric models.